achen200/hamming_parity/README.md

 # Custom Processor Design
 ## Custom ISA and Processor Specs:
-The goal to run the Hamming Parity bit algorithm to detect and correct corrupted bits.
+The processor is designed to run the Hamming Parity bit algorithm to detect and correct corrupted bits.
 Our ISA uses an instruction width of 9 bits.
 Further documentation and diagrams can be found [here](https://docs.google.com/document/d/1FqtxIWGAnZTD27aaHzwTmiMNtMX_EEcOBYN-0US8_qk/edit#heading=h.n8befiq7h4m6)

 ## Programs: